-Finally I turned around and said get that camera out of my face and shut the fuck up!
-Thats when he very matter of fact went and retrieved his revolver and walked up and said he was defending himself.
+I turned around and said get that fucking camera out of my face and shut the fuck up!
+He turned around towards his truck , retrieved his revolver walked up and said he was defending himself.
 Looking at his shaking hands and red face I slowly tried to defuse this out of control ass hat.
 Looking at the wrong end of a gun aint no fun.
 Then a client from the other guides boat approached saying he was committing a crime, he started yelling again, slightly retrieving towards his truck, as myself backing up towards my truck.
-I reached my open drivers door about the time he made his way back into his truck I had my pistol in hand.
-My clients were still hiding behind my drift boat as the Ass Hat almost rolled his truck on its side as he drove off.
-Funny thing was looking at his truck leaving with a big peace sign sticker on the camper shell...
+I reached my open drivers door about the time he made his way back into his truck.
+My clients were still holding tight behind my drift boat.The wingnut was driving away so fast and aggressively he almost rolled his truck on its side as he drove off.
+As we all stood there in a bit of WTF shock, looking at his truck leaving we noticed a big peace sign sticker on the camper shell...yea man peace.

 This winter was a test of will and character.
 Some days the snow came down so hard I could barely see my clients slowly casting their way through a piece of water.
 The next day would be bright and sunny...just a wild weather year in the great pacific northwest.
 In any case it paid to be prepared and ready for anything, not only good gear but also little comforts on the river like Hot soup and coffee fresh from the JetBoil.
 The fish on the OP this season seemed to be in good shape and decent numbers throughout the river systems.
 That being said the rivers are all in need of some help, less guides(increase the fees) more conversations with the Tribes on the upper left coast.
 And maybe a place where Fly fishing guides can hang out and connect with like minded folks and discuss issues and river conditions.